Days of Heaven: Principal photography

 Much of the film would be shot during magic hour, which Almendros called: "a euphemism, because it's not an hour but around 25 minutes at the most.
 It is the moment when the sun sets, and after the sun sets and before it is night.
 The sky has light, but there is no actual sun.
 The light is very soft, and there is something magic about it.
 It limited us to around twenty minutes a day, but it did pay on the screen.
 It gave some kind of magic look, a beauty and romanticism."
 Lighting was integral to filming, and helped evoke the painterly quality of the landscapes in the film.
-A vast majority of the scenes were filmed late in the afternoon or after sunset, with the sky silhouetting the actors faces, which would otherwise be difficult to see.
+A vast majority of the scenes were filmed late in the afternoon or after sunset, with the sky silhouetting the actor's faces, which would otherwise be difficult to see.
 Interior scenes that feature light coming in from the outside, were shot using artificial light to maintain the consistency of that intruding light.
-The "magic look", however, would also extend to interior scenes, which did occasionally utilize natural light.
+However, the "magic look" would also extend to interior scenes, which occasionally used natural light.

-For the shot in the "locusts" sequence, where the insects rise into the sky, the film-makers dropped peanut shells from helicopters.
-They had the actors walk backwards while running the film in reverse through the camera.
+For the shot in the "locusts" sequence, where the insects rise into the sky, the filmmakers dropped peanut shells from helicopters.
+They had the actors walk backward while running the film in reverse through the camera.
 When it was projected, everything moved forward except the locusts.
 For the close-ups and insert shots, thousands of live locusts were used which had been captured and supplied by Canada's Department of Agriculture.

-While the photography yielded the director satisfactory results critically, the rest of the production was difficult from the start.
+While the photography yielded the director satisfactory results, the rest of the production was difficult.
 The actors and crew reportedly viewed Malick as cold and distant.
 After two weeks of shooting, Malick was so disappointed with the dailies, he "decided to toss the script, go Leo Tolstoy instead of Fyodor Dostoyevsky, wide instead of deep [and] shoot miles of film with the hope of solving the problems in the editing room."